GideonZ/1541u-documentation/hardware/ledstrip.rst

 W A R N I N G !
 Please always use extreme caution!

 Please be extremly careful not to shorten the 5V to ground!
 It will burn a ferrite bead on your board!
-Also shorting 5V to pin 3 or any other FPGA pin will likely damage the complete FPGA!
+Also shorting 5V to pin 3 or any other FPGA pin will likely damage the FPGA!